AlexSoldin/Journey-Pilot-Scale/README.md

 HX711 Load Cell Sensor - a high precision strain gauge used to measure mass.
 RFID-RC522 - a two-way radio transmitter-receiver used to read and write to NFC card.

 The Main.ino program contains the final code for the digital scale.
 However, to acheive this, a few calibration programs were adapted first.
 First, I determined the type of NFC cards that were already implemented in the project.
 Then the load sensor was calibrated with a known weight.
+The remaining programs were used to calibrate the sensors, identify the PICC type of the NFC card and erase the data on the card.